-Clients investing in the CTAS, Natural Resource Income Strategy and/or Next Generation Strategy must agree to investing in each of the respective strategies.
-Clients are under no obligation to invest in either the CTAS or the Natural Resource Income Strategy.
+Clients investing in the CTAS, Natural Resource Income Strategy, Quant Alpha Large Capitalization Strategy, and/or Next Generation Strategy must agree to investing in each of the respective strategies if an additional fee is charged for the strategy.
+Clients are under no obligation to invest in any of these strategies.